Seller Financing in Commercial Real Estate: A Strategic Guide

 Structure of a Seller-Financed Deal

-In the Triangle market, we often see seller-financed deals with the following terms:
+In the Triangle market, we frequently structure seller-financed notes with the following terms, designed to balance seller security with buyer feasibility:

-- Loan terms of 5-15 years, often with a balloon payment at the end
+• Loan terms of 5-15 years, often structured with a balloon payment, requiring the buyer to refinance or pay off the remaining principal at the end of the term.

 Legal and Regulatory Considerations

-In North Carolina, seller financing is subject to specific regulations.
-For instance, sellers financing more than five properties in a 12-month period may be considered mortgage lenders and subject to additional licensing requirements.
+In North Carolina, seller financing is governed by specific state statutes and usury laws that cap interest rates.
+For instance, sellers who finance more than five properties in a 12-month period may be classified as mortgage lenders under state law and become subject to more rigorous licensing and compliance requirements through the North Carolina Office of the Commissioner of Banks.

 Benefits of Seller Financing in Commercial Real Estate